-The U.S. is the World Leader of Bio-Weapons Research, Production, and Use Against Mankind
+The U.S. Is the World Leader of Bio-Weapons Research, Production, and Use Against Mankind

 “In vast laboratories in the Ministry of Peace, and in experimental stations, teams of experts are indefatigably at work searching for new and deadlier gases; or for soluble poisons capable of being produced in such quantities as to destroy the vegetation of whole continents; or for breeds of disease germs immunised against all possible antibodies.” ~ George Orwell – 1984

-Gary D. Barnett is a retired investment professional living and writing in Lewistown, Montana.
+Gary D. Barnett [send him mail] is a retired investment professional living and writing in Lewistown, Montana.
 Visit his website.